stockholmux/ender-5-plus-ultimate-upgrade/README.md

 Additionally, I wanted a working printer along the way.
 My upgrades should give me a working, but maybe not ideal printer, while parts arrive and I find the time to make the upgrades or changes.

+### Can I contribute?

+If by submitting a pull request?
+I mean, you _can_, but I won't accept PRs unless you're coming to my house and installing something on my printer.
+Maybe you wantted to do a PR to correct my grammar or spelling, that would be cool.

+*However,* I do welcome feedback on issues and pull requests!
+Feel free to thumb up and comment on issues and PRs!

+### Can I fork this repo?

+Knock yourself out, I guess,

 ---

 Shield: [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]